Iubenda logo

 privacy policy

-A privacy policy is a legal document that outlines how a business or data owner collects, uses, and protects the personal information of its users.
-It is a crucial component of any business that handles sensitive data or personal information.
+A privacy policy is a legal statement that details how a business collects, uses, protects, and shares the personal information of its users.
+An effective privacy policy is paramount for any entity dealing with personal data, ensuring compliance with various data protection laws and fostering user trust.

 The privacy policy typically includes information about: